 Cynthia J. Castro, PhD, E.I.T

-Welcome!
-My name is Dr. Cynthia J. Castro and I am currently a postdoctoral research scholar working with Dr. Daniel Yeh in his Membrane Biotechnology Lab at the University of South Florida.
-Our group is focused on developing engineered wastewater treatment technologies for non-sewered sanitation.
+Previously, I was a postdoctoral research scholar working with Dr. Daniel Yeh in his Membrane Biotechnology Lab at the University of South Florida.
+Our research group focused on developing engineered wastewater treatment technologies for non-sewered sanitation.
 Our most well known technology is the NEWgenerator, an off-grid, compact treatment-plant-in-a-box that treats wastewater and provides nutrients, energy, and water as value-added products.
 The NEWgenerator was recently featured on the Daily Show!

 Aside from my research role, I am passionate about teaching and mentoring undergraduate students, especially underrepresented minorities in STEM.
 As a hispanic female in academia, I don’t always see someone like myself represented in leadership roles, and though many of us minorities don’t think about it, it has a huge effect on how we perceived our future career trajectory.
 I think an important step in increasing diversity representation at the undergraduate level is by being transparent about the higher education process and the obstacles that we faced along the way as minority students.